Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 For all of the NIRCam coronagraphic imaging observations, the following applies:

-• under the Detector Setup tab we set the Groups per Integration equal to "10"Readout pattern to RAPID and Subarray to SUB320 (nominal for LW coronagraphy with NIRCam).
+• under the Detector Setup tab, set the Groups per Integration equal to "10"Readout pattern to RAPID and Subarray to SUB320 (nominal for LW coronagraphy with NIRCam).
 This readout pattern allows all the frames to be saved.
 Data volume is not an issue when using the small 320 × 320 subarray.
 Moreover, a 10 arcsec field of view is large enough to have HR8799b fit with a great margin.
-We also keep the Exposures per specification equal to "1" to simulate having no dithers for the science target observation (note that dithers are recommended for only PSF reference star coronagraphic observations).
-With all the parameters set in the Detector Setup tab defined, we use the Integrations per Exposure menu to achieve the desired SNR.
-With this readout we are using only ~8% of the saturation dynamic of the detector.
+Also keep the Exposures per specification equal to "1" to simulate having no dithers for the science target observation (note that dithers are recommended for only PSF reference star coronagraphic observations).
+With all the parameters set in the Detector Setup tab defined, use the Integrations per Exposure menu to achieve the desired SNR.
+With this readout you will be using only ~8% of the saturation dynamic of the detector.
 For challenging (fainter) sources, it is recommended to use more but in this case, using this RAPID setup guarantees a SNR of ~100 on HR 8799 b in one to 10 minutes depending on the NIRCam filter as well as giving the flexibility to switch to a brighter star (calculation 9) while keeping the same readout and saving all the frames.

 Adjust exposure time to achieve desired SNR